Home / OMSAS Application Guide / OMSAS – Schulich School of Medicine & Dentistry (Western University)

 The Schulich School of Medicine & Dentistry (Schulich Medicine/the School) provides outstanding education within a research-intensive, distributed learning environment where tomorrow’s physicians, dentists, health researchers and other scholars learn to be socially responsible leaders in the advancement of human health locally, regionally and globally.

-The Doctor of Medicine (MD) Program functions as 1 program in 2 campuses.
+The Doctor of Medicine (MD) Program functions as 1 program at 2 campuses.

 Year 1 and 2 class curriculum and simulation learning is delivered primarily at Western University (Western/the University) for the London Campus and at the University of Windsor for the Windsor Campus.